Heroes of Olympus (role-playing game): Reception

+In Issue 24 of Abyss, John Davies questioned whether this was a true role-playing game because of the high degree of randomness through die rolls, which denied decision making to the players.
+Davies thought another weakness of the game was its reliance on a Jason and the Argonauts background.
+Davies concluded, "Heroes of Olympus is nicely produced and has some interesting ideas, but as a role-playing game it is undeniably a failure."

-Oliver Dickinson reviewed Heroes of Olympus for Different Worlds magazine and stated that "I have to say that I feel the rules for Heroes Of Olympus, though interesting, are likely to seem too complex to many people, who may feel impatient at the amount they have to learn and remember before they can play or, particularly, run a scenario as gamemaster; and I must repeat that the layout of the text is not conducive to easy absorption of the contents.
-It is possible that these features can be remedied, but whether it would be possible to develop a full role-playing game on this basis I cannot say.
-I think the designer has made a brave try, but does not quite come off."
+In Issue 30 of Different Worlds, Oliver Dickinson stated, "I have to say that I feel the rules for Heroes [o]f Olympus, though interesting, are likely to seem too complex to many people, who may feel impatient at the amount they have to learn and remember before they can play or, particularly, run a scenario as gamemaster; and I must repeat that the layout of the text is not conducive to easy absorption of the contents.
+It is possible that these features can be remedied, but whether it would be possible to develop a full role-playing game on this basis I cannot say."
+Dickinson concluded, "I think the designer has made a brave try, but does not quite come off."

 According to Shannon Appelcline, although the game included elements used in roleplaying games, board games and wargames, "it was probably as much of a roleplaying game as other RPGs from the same time period," such as DragonQuest and The Fantasy Trip.